rupeshtiwari/learning-apache-spark/README.md

 ![](https://i.imgur.com/ttPrHim.png)

-# Installing Multi-Node Spark Cluster at AWS
+# Installing Multi-Node Spark Cluster in AWS Cloud

 At AWS, Amazon EMR (Elastic Map & Reduce)  service can be used to create `Hadoop` cluster with `spark`.